Alan Shapley

-The general, who competed in football, basketball and track at the United States Naval Academy, was active in athletics throughout his career.
-He coached and played on the All-Marine Corps football teams of 1927 and 1928, refereed U.S. Fleet boxing events for three years, and coached or participated in football, basketball, baseball and boxing at most of his duty stations before World War II.
+A graduate of the United States Naval Academy, Shapley excelled in athletics, competing in football, basketball, and track.
+Throughout his military career, he remained involved in sports, playing and coaching the All-Marine Corps football teams in 1927 and 1928, refereeing U.S. Fleet boxing events for three years, and playing and/or coaching football, basketball, baseball, and boxing at various duty stations before World War II.

 Early life

-Alan Shapley was born on February 9, 1903, in Manhattan, New York, to the marriage of Charles Frederick Herreshoff II (1876–1954) and Elizabeth Harrison McCormick (1886–1938).
-His mother divorced his father August 1, 1912, in Philadelphia, and – on November 6, 1912, on Mare Island, California – married Lloyd Stowell Shapley (1875–1959), a naval officer, who, among other things, went on to serve as the 26th Naval Governor of Guam, from April 7, 1926, to June 11, 1929.
+Alan Herreshoff was born on February 9, 1903, in Manhattan, New York, to Charles Frederick Herreshoff (1876–1954) and Elizabeth Harrison McCormick (1886–1938).
+His parents divorced on August 1, 1912, in Philadelphia.
+Later that year, on November 6, 1912, his mother married Lloyd Stowell Shapley (1875–1959), a naval officer who would eventually serve as the 26th Naval Governor of Guam from April 7, 1926, to June 11, 1929.
+After the marriage, Alan took the surname Shapley.

-Alan's early schooling was in Vallejo, California.
-He was graduated from the Peddie School at Hightstown, New Jersey, in 1922.
+Shapley’s early education took place in Vallejo, California.
+He graduated from the Peddie School in Hightstown, New Jersey, in 1922.
+He then entered the United States Naval Academy, where he distinguished himself as a star football player.
+Upon graduating on June 2, 1927, he was commissioned as a second lieutenant in the United States Marine Corps.

-He then entered the Naval Academy, where he was a star football player.
-He graduated from the Academy on June 2, 1927, receiving his commission as a Marine second lieutenant.
-Many of his classmates from the Naval Academy became general officers later: George W. Anderson Jr., Glynn R. Donaho, John C. Munn, Herbert D. Riley, John Thach, Clarence E. Coffin, Samuel H. Crittenden Jr., Marion L. Dawson, Timothy F. Donohue, Thomas J. Hamilton, Herbert L. Hoerner, William P. Chilton, Alexander M. Kowalzyk, William L. Knickerbocker, Leland R. Lampman, William H. Leahy, William F. Royall, Willard A. Saunders, Brooke Schumm, Francis M. McAlister, David F. O'Neill, Henry R. Paige, Samuel S. Jack, Jack P. Juhan, Walter L. J. Bayler, Joseph W. Earnshaw, Harold D. Hansen, Archie E. O'Neil, George H. Potter, Richard P. Ross Jr., Miles S. Newton and Earl S. Piper.